tspstudio/mcrs/README.md

-# mcrs
+# mcrs - Minecraft launcher written in Rust
-A super lightweight Minecraft launcher written in rust
+A super lightweight Minecraft launcher written in Rust